ElektraInitiative/libelektra/doc/COMPILE.md

 For the base system you only need cmake and build-essential (make, gcc, some unix tools).

-To build documentation you need doxygen and graphviz.
+To build documentation you need doxygen, graphviz and [ronn](https://github.com/rtomayko/ronn/blob/master/INSTALLING#files).

 To build pdf documentation you need pdflatex with